sato3238/pot-sdk-doc/Testing_Windows10.md

 * `--outfile` is the saved file from plugin `STDOUT` output.
 This result is the passed to `PAM` so in this test you can test in this function working well or not
 * The most common advantage in this testcase is that we can use `IDE`'s debugging method.

-> When we add some new function or modify original plugin code this test case is really important.
+> When you update (fix bugs, add new function, or modify original code) plugin's code this test case is extremely important.
-> Add a new test case for the new functionality.
-When testing all cases we can test including original test case.
-We can call this is [Regression testing](https://en.wikipedia.org/wiki/Regression_testing).
+> Naturally, you add a new test case for the new functionality.
+However, testing for all of the previous test cases must be performed for every update.
+We call this [Regression testing](https://en.wikipedia.org/wiki/Regression_testing).

 ## Debugging of testing
 ![02-debug-unittest](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/06-testing/02-debug-unittest.png)

 Two kinds of testing is possible:
 * Outside of `TestCase` we can debug whole test cases like above example image.
-* When the corsor is in one of the test function and right click and select `Debug` then you can debug only that function.
+* When the cursor is in one of the test function and right click and select `Debug` then you can debug only that function.

 ![03-check-all-passed](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/06-testing/03-check-all-passed.png)

 When you test all cases you can see the process of passed or not at the left bottom side on `PyCharm` like above capture image.

 > You have to make sure every test case is passed.
-If not plugin build also failed.
+If not, the plugin build-up will fail.

-## Checking uniqueness of name
+## How to validate the uniqueness of your package name and the display name
 ![04-check-unique-name](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/06-testing/04-check-unique-name.png)

 You can open `Terminal` from the context menu, `Open with > Terminal` on right click of folder `asciiart`.